Standard Occupational Code (SOC) Support

 Primary Zip Code (Indiana Requirement)

 Indiana requires an employee's Primary Zip Code (worksite zip code where the employee spends the most time) in SUTA filings.
+This zip code will be added to the generated Greenshades XML under the employee.

 State Definition: https://www.in.gov/dwd/3334.htm#fulltime